justin-samuel12/sqldatabasedocumentation/README.md

 # Documenting SQL Server objects in a bulk manner
-SQL file which will allow you to document multiple objects at a time
+SQL file which will allow you to document multiple objects at a time.

+Please download and install on your SQL Server.

 ### License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](License)
 ******
 ### Description
 > Procedure that will document multiple objects (on a user database) in bulk fashion.\
-Must has SQL Server 2016 or greater.
+**MUST HAVE SQL Server 2016 or greater.**

 Inspiration came from: